jedisct1/libsodium-doc/installation/internals.md

 - Debian/ppc
 - Fedora/ppc64 - Courtesy of the GCC compile farm project
 - AIX 7.1/ppc64 - Courtesy of the GCC compile farm project

+### Cross-implementation testing

+(in progress)

+[crypto test vectors](https://github.com/jedisct1/crypto-test-vectors) aims at generating large collections of test vectors for cryptographic primitives, produced by multiple implementations.

+[libsodium validation](https://github.com/jedisct1/libsodium-validation) verifies that the output of libsodium's implementations are matching these test vectors.
+Each release has to pass all these tests on the platforms listed above.